 1. Navigate to the issues view by clicking on the icon in the left pane.

 2. Ensure that all the processing states are selected in the 'Issues' section.

 2. 'Invert' the new tag while creating the production

 1. Navigate to the 'Production' view by clicking on the icon in the left pane.

 2. Click on the 'Start Production Wizard' button.

-3. Enter a name for the production and click on the 'OK' button.
+3. Enter a name for the production and click on the 'Next: Document Selection' button.

 4. Select the tags whose files you want to include in the production, and also select the new tag you just created.

-5. Check the 'Invert' checkbox against the new tag.
+5. Check the 'Negate?' checkbox against the new tag.
 Then continue with the steps of production.
-All files that the inverted tag is attached to will be omitted from the production.
+All files the negated tag is attached to will be omitted from the production.